1jamesthompson1/TAIC-report-summary/README.md

 Both of them however run using poetry scripts.
 So it will look something like `poetry run <script name>`

+There is also a configuration file that can be found in 'config.yaml'

+### Configuration

+This file is used to configure both the engine and the viewer.
+It helps them be on the same page.

+There are currently three sections.

+#### download

+This is where you control what the engine will download.

+There are three things you might want to change.

+- The year range.
+This can be changed by simply updating the start and ending range.
+- How many reports per year.
+This is the count of how many reports to download per year per mode.
+- The modes you want to analyse.
+There are three support modes, 'a' for aviation, 'r' for rail and 'm' for marine.
+It is important that when adding or removing modes that you keep the correct list syntax as seen.

+#### output

+This is just instructions on the format of the output and should not needed to be changed

+#### validation

+This is also just instructions on the format of the validation and should not need to be changed.

 ### engine

 A complete run through can be done by running the following command:
 ```
 poetry run engine -t all